 Do Beachbody Coach Buy Followers?

 I can’t speak for everyone, but I know most of them to do.

 An excellent way to look is to peek at their interactions.
 For example, if they have over 33K but are only getting a few hundred likes, odds are at least half of their following is bought.

 So why do people buy followers?

 It also works as a tactic to make people think they are successful.
 Indeed if someone has that many followers, they must be killing the coaching game and are probably rolling in money.
 Wrong.
-Followers on Instagram don’t always equate to sales or a high social engagement.
+Followers on Instagram don’t always equate to sales or high social engagement.

 Beachbody and Personal Development

 Part of the program is to spend ten minutes a day reading, listening, or practicing personal development.